Frenchie Facts / Breed Standards

 Substance – Muscular, heavy bone.

 - Head large and square.

 - Eyes dark in color, wide apart, set low down in the skull, as far from the ears as possible, round in form, of moderate size, neither sunken nor bulging.
-In lighter colored dogs, lighter colored eyes are acceptable.
+In lighter-colored dogs, lighter-colored eyes are acceptable.
 No haw and no white of the eye showing when looking forward.

-- Ears known as the bat ear, broad at the base, elongated, with round top, set high on the head but not too close together, and carried erect with the orifice to the front.
-The leather of the ear fine and soft.
+- Ears are known as the bat ear, broad at the base, elongated, with a round top, set high on the head but not too close together, and carried erect with the orifice to the front.
+The leather of the ear is fine and soft.
 Other than bat ears is a disqualification.

-- The top of the skull flat between the ears; the forehead is not flat but slightly rounded.
+- The top of the skull is flat between the ears; the forehead is not flat but slightly rounded.

 - Nose black.
-Nose other than black is a disqualification, except in the case of the lighter colored dogs, where a lighter colored nose is acceptable but not desirable.
+A nose other than black is a disqualification, except in the case of the lighter colored dogs, where a lighter colored nose is acceptable but not desirable.
 Flews black, thick and broad, hanging over the lower jaw at the sides, meeting the underlip in front and covering the teeth, which are not seen when the mouth is closed.

-- The underjaw is deep, square, broad, undershot and well turned up.
+- The underjaw is deep, square, broad, undershot, and well turned up.